Poison Ivy Shampoo for Dogs: How to Protect and Heal Skin

 Neem Oil

 Neem oil is a natural product possessing anti-parasitic and antibacterial effects.
-It has the effect of repelling and killing lice and soothing aggravated or itchy skin as well.
+It repels and kills lice and soothes aggravated or itchy skin.
 Dog owners who seek a less harsh but more natural shampoo are likely to employ neem shampoos.

 Recommended Lice Shampoos for Dogs